Inference

 KV Cache

-A performance optimization that stores attention computation results for previously seen tokens, avoiding expensive recomputation on each inference step.
+A performance optimization that stores key and value tensors from attention computations for previously seen tokens, eliminating recomputation during autoregressive generation.

 Why it matters

-KV cache is what makes interactive use of LLMs with large context windows practical.
-Without it, a 1M-token context window would require compute proportional to 1M at every generation step - prohibitively expensive.
-With the cache, only newly generated tokens require fresh computation.
+KV cache is essential for practical autoregressive generation with large context windows.
+Without it, a 1M-token context would require compute proportional to 1M at every generation step, making inference prohibitively expensive.
+With the cache, only newly generated tokens require fresh computation, reducing per-token latency significantly.
+For a typical deployment serving multiple concurrent requests, KV cache management is often the primary bottleneck for throughput and cost.

 Prefix caching

-API providers (Anthropic, OpenAI, Google) offer prefix caching: if the same system prompt appears across many requests, the KV cache for those tokens is computed once and reused.
-This reduces cost by 90% and latency by 50-80% for prompts with long shared prefixes - useful for applications with lengthy system prompts or fixed document contexts.
+API providers including Anthropic, OpenAI, and Google offer prefix caching: when the same system prompt or document prefix appears across multiple requests, the KV cache for those tokens is computed once and reused across requests.
+This reduces costs by 50-90% and latency by 50-80% for prompts with long shared prefixes, particularly valuable for applications with lengthy system prompts or fixed document contexts.
+Prefix caching has become standard across major inference platforms since 2024.